Holographic BCFT Spectra from Brane Mergers: Extending Bottom-Up AdS/BCFT

 \subsubsection{Intersecting Annulus Branes}

-An alternative construction of the cylinder is realized when quotienting the region bounded by a single infinite strip brane \eqref{stripbrane} by periodically identifying $\tau \sim \tau + \tau_0$ with a suitable $\tau_0$.
-After cutting and gluing, an infinite strip brane has the topology of an annulus, and so we will call it an annulus brane.\footnote{These are precisely the same annulus branes as those constructed natively in BTZ coordinates.
+An alternative construction of the cylinder is realized when quotienting the region bounded by a single infinite strip brane \eqref{stripbrane}.
+Specifically, we periodically identify $\tau \sim \tau + \tau_0$, where $\tau_0$ corresponds a circumference on the boundary.
+After cutting and gluing in this manner, an infinite strip brane inherits the topology of an annulus, and so we will call it an annulus brane.\footnote{These are precisely the same annulus branes as those constructed natively in BTZ coordinates.
 See Appendix \ref{app:stripAnnEq} for details.}

+On the conformal boundary, a single annulus brane with tension $T$ has domain $\phi\in\left(\phi_0,\phi_0+\frac{\pi}{\alpha}\right)$.
+To prevent this brane from self-intersecting, we must take $\alpha > \frac{1}{2}$ as in \cite{Geng:2021iyq}.
+The size of this interval and the sign of $T$ determine the angular width $\Delta\phi$ of the region included in the bulk.
+Specifically, a negative-tension brane bounds the interval $\left(\phi_0,\phi_0+\frac{\pi}{\alpha}\right)$, while a positive-tension brane bounds the complementary interval:\footnote{Observe that a $T = 0$ brane will always have a kink unless $\alpha = 1$, and so we cannot have a conical defect for a smooth $T = 0$ annulus brane.}